charlesmchen/WeView2/TutorialDesiredSize.md

 	- (UIView *)setMinDesiredHeight:(CGFloat)value;
 	- (UIView *)setMaxDesiredHeight:(CGFloat)value;

 These methods let you set a maximum or minimum desired width or height.
+By setting both to the same value you can fix the desired width or height to that value.

 	// Sets both the minDesiredWidth and maxDesiredWidth properties.
 	- (UIView *)setFixedDesiredWidth:(CGFloat)value;

 	// Sets both the minDesiredHeight and maxDesiredHeight properties.
 	- (UIView *)setFixedDesiredHeight:(CGFloat)value;

 	// Sets all of the minDesiredWidth, minDesiredHeight, maxDesiredWidth and maxDesiredHeight properties.
 	- (UIView *)setFixedDesiredSize:(CGSize)value;

 These methods let you set more than one property at a time.

-You can assign a UIView a _fixed_ desired width by setting its minDesiredWidth and maxDesiredWidth properties to the same value.
+	// This adjustment can be used to manipulate the desired width of a view.
+	- (UIView *)setDesiredWidthAdjustment:(CGFloat)value;

+	// This adjustment can be used to manipulate the desired height of a view.
+	- (UIView *)setDesiredHeightAdjustment:(CGFloat)value;

+	// Sets both of the desiredWidthAdjustment and desiredHeightAdjustment properties.
+	- (UIView *)setDesiredSizeAdjustment:(CGSize)value;

+Additionally, you can adjust the desired width or height of a subview using these methods.  _\[setDesiredWidthAdjustment:+10.f\]_, for example, means: "Treat this subview as though it wanted to be 10 points wider than it think it should be".

+The _desired size adjustment_ properties can have positive and negative values.

 ### Ignoring Desired Sizes

 	- (UIView *)setIgnoreDesiredSize:(BOOL)value;

 	// Equivalent to [UIVIew setIgnoreDesiredSize:YES].
 	- (UIView *)setIgnoreDesiredSize;